 [Editor’s note: This post was developed independently of a series of accompanying posts by Gjergji Vurmo, Programme Director at the Institute for Democracy and Mediation (IDM) in Albania, who will be writing about core funding for institutional development over the next few weeks.
 Nonetheless, this post works as an introduction to his series.]

 I’ve been recently involved in a few of projects related to organisational change.
 Last year I worked with Grupo Faro and ASIES supporting them in the development and implementation of organisational development plans.
 Earlier this year I supported FUSADES in the development of a new organisational structure for its research teams.
 And more recently I’ve been involved in producing and editing a series of case studies on organisational change developed by 10 think tanks of the ILAIPP network.

-I will be reporting on the cases a bit later.
-Still I wanted to share some of the findings from this last effort and focus on something that has emerged as a somewhat unexpected issue (at least for me): organisational change capacity.
+I wanted to share some of the findings from this last effort and focus on something that has emerged as a somewhat unexpected issue (at least for me): organisational change capacity.